wpgp/wpgpCovariates/README.md

 ----------

 **wpgpListCountryCovariates** will return a dataframe of available covariates to download from WorldPop FTP for a country.
 This function could be used to query the name of the dataset which then could be downloaded for a country.
+Also it will show for which dataset a ZonalStats is avalible
 ```
 wpgpListCountryCovariates(ISO="NPL",
 			  username = "ftpUsername",
 			  password = "ftpPassword")

-ISO3 ISOnumber     CvtName           Year    Description
+ISO3 ISOnumber     CvtName           Year    Description            ZonalStats
-NPL  524           ccidadminl0       2000    Mastergrid ISO
+NPL  524           ccidadminl0       2000    Mastergrid ISO              FALSE
-NPL  524           ccilc_dst011_2000 2000    Distance to cultivated ..
+NPL  524           ccilc_dst011_2000 2000    Distance to cultivated       TRUE
 ....
 ```